Ahmed-Estiak/Ahmed-Estiak.github.io/content/_index.md

               Major Achievements:

               * CGPA 3.66 on a scale of 4.00 (so far)
-              * 3rd among 72 students (among the top 5 percent of the students)
+              * Among the top 5 percent of the students
               * University scholarships for my result